 When it’s safe or needed again, just put it back in place.
 In Florida, because there is no ice, you can also get away with leaving your floating dock in place year-round.

 Now that we’ve covered the benefits, what are the best floating docks?

 Types of Floating Docks

 Docks aren’t reserved exclusively for those with powerboats!
 In fact, they can be wonderfully convenient and useful for those who enjoy paddle sports like kayaking and paddle boarding.
-How do you find the best floating dock for paddle sports?
+How do you find the best one for paddle sports?

 - Drive-Through Configuration.
 Getting on and off a kayak or paddle board can be challenging, especially for beginners.
 A drive-through configuration allows you to board with the stability of the surrounding surface area assisting you.
 When you’re done with your paddle, you simply glide in and exit the watercraft.